SlimeVR/SlimeVR-Docs-Site/src/README.md

 3rd Party sellers are becoming common, with commissions being offered on the [SlimeVR discord](https://discord.gg/SlimeVR) marketplace forum.
 Designs and specifications vary from offering to offering, so make sure to check exactly what you are getting!
 As one of the most important aspects of the tracker is the IMU (used to measure your movement), we suggest you check the [IMU comparison page](diy/imu-comparison.html) to get an idea of what to expect from any available tracker.

-> **Caution:** SlimeVR cannot ensure 3rd party trackers meet any requirements of quality, please assume that purchasing from a 3rd party seller is the equivalent of buying from a small creator and your own research into the quality of these trackers is important.
+> **Caution:** SlimeVR cannot ensure 3rd party trackers meet any requirements of quality, please assume that purchasing from a 3rd party seller is the equivalent of buying from a small creator, and your own research into the quality of these trackers is important.
 We suggest you check reviews or talk to others that have purchased from the seller in order to get an idea of what to expect.
 If any of your purchased 3rd party trackers develop a fault, contact the seller for help.
 However, you may need some understanding of soldering in order to repair them yourself.

 ### 2. Building them yourself